philsturgeon/phil.tech/src/content/tech-climate.md

 draft: false
 ---

-As the science-denial perpetrated omnishambles of 2020 continues, COVID-19 rages on whilst [thousands are displaced by flooding in Vietnam](https://www.aljazeera.com/news/2020/10/11/deadly-floods-displace-thousands-in-cambodia-vietnam), [Europe gets hit by deadly storms and flash floods](https://www.bbc.com/news/world-europe-54417223), [wildfires are big enough to be called "gigafires"](https://www.theguardian.com/us-news/2020/oct/06/california-wildfires-gigafire-first), and the only [countries on track to hit the Paris Agreement](https://climateactiontracker.org/countries/) are The Gambia and Morocco.
+As the science-denial perpetrated omnishambles of 2020 continues, COVID-19 rages on whilst [Europe gets hit by deadly storms and flash floods](https://www.bbc.com/news/world-europe-54417223), [wildfires are big enough to be called "gigafires"](https://www.theguardian.com/us-news/2020/oct/06/california-wildfires-gigafire-first), [the Arctic refuses to freeze for the first time on record](https://www.msn.com/en-gb/news/uknews/alarm-as-arctic-sea-ice-not-yet-freezing-at-latest-date-on-record/ar-BB1ai0fd), [thousands are displaced by flooding in Vietnam](https://www.aljazeera.com/news/2020/10/11/deadly-floods-displace-thousands-in-cambodia-vietnam), and the only [countries on track to hit the Paris Agreement](https://climateactiontracker.org/countries/) are The Gambia and Morocco.

 Instead of hoping those in power decide to suddenly start listening to science and implementing solutions to solve the climate crisis, many of us are doing what we can to make change.
 For many of us in tech (or tech-adjacent roles), we can actually do quite a lot.

 _[What Can a Technologist Do About Climate Change](http://worrydream.com/ClimateChange/)_ is a great essay written in 2015 by Bret Victor, but a lot has changed since then, and there are a plethora of new resources around.
 If you're on a mission to unfuck the climate a little bit, see if any of this can help you out.